Salim Ben Seghir

-Salim Ben Seghir (born 24 February 2003) is a Moroccan professional footballer who plays as a winger for Ligue 2 side Valenciennes, on loan from Ligue 1 club Marseille.
+Salim Ben Seghir (born 24 February 2003) is a French professional footballer who plays as a winger for Swiss Challenge League club Xamax.

 Club career

 Nice

 Ben Seghir made his professional debut for Nice in a 3–1 Ligue 1 loss to Dijon on 29 November 2020, coming on as a late-match substitute.

 Marseille

 On 22 June 2021, Ben Seghir signed a contract to join fellow Ligue 1 club Marseille.

+Xamax

+On 8 September 2023, Ben Seghir moved on loan to Xamax in Switzerland.
+A year later, on 9 September 2024, Ben Seghir returned to Xamax on a permanent basis.

 International career

 Ben Seghir is a youth international for France, having represented the country at under-17 level.

 Personal life

-Born in France, Ben Seghir is of Moroccan descent.
+Born in France, Ben Seghir is of Moroccan descent and holds both French and Moroccan nationalities.
 He is the older brother of fellow footballer Eliesse Ben Seghir.